 Tax Deductions for Doctors in Australia

+Lets have a look at common tax deductions for doctors in Australia.
 If you earn your income as a doctor in Australia, you probably have failed to claim tax deductions for your work related expenses at one point in time.
 You might even not be familiar with the deductions you can claim.
-As we are already in the new financial year, now is a perfect time to review your individual tax-deduction strategies more so the deductions that are often overlooked.
+Now is a perfect time to review your individual tax-deduction strategies more so the deductions that are often overlooked.

 An accountant in Sydney will be happy to provide you with a list of the top forgotten deductions on individual tax returns.
 This list can be a great starting point when you want to keep a healthy bottom line by claiming as many tax deductions as you can.
 However, before we take a look at the top missed tax deductions for doctors in Australia, it is good to understand the requirements for claiming a tax deduction.